Government Rajendra College

-Government Rajendra College (সরকারি রাজেন্দ্র কলেজ) is a public college, located in Faridpur, Bangladesh which is considerd as the best of South Bengal.
+Government Rajendra College (সরকারি রাজেন্দ্র কলেজ) is a public college, located in Faridpur, Bangladesh which is considered as the best of South Bengal.
 It offers higher-secondary education (HSC).
 It has bachelor's degree and master's degree programmes as well, which divisions are affiliated with National University.
 Currently Professor SM Abdul Halim is the principal of the college.
 Among 685 colleges under National University, Government Rajendra College is ranked 28th according to National University College Ranking 2015.
 It was established by Ambica Charan Mazumdar in 1918.